-Depending on where you’re traveling, the excursions you’re planning, and how you plan to get around, there’s a lot to organize and plan.
-TripIt helps you create a basic travel itinerary.
-Simply forward your confirmation emails for flights, lodging, rental cars, excursions, and other reservations, and TripIt will create a master itinerary for your trip.
+There’s a lot to organize and plan for a trip depending on where you’re traveling, the excursions you’re planning, and how you intend to get around.
+TripIt helps you create a comprehensive travel itinerary using your reservation data.
+Forward your confirmation emails for flights, lodging, rental cars, excursions, and other reservations, and TripIt will create a master itinerary for your trip.
 There are free and paid versions.
-Both have a ton of valuable features.
+Both have many useful features.

 Are you searching for a more outdoorsy destination?
 Something near a national park or a particularly scenic area?
 What about accommodations?
 Whether you want to rough it in a tent or enjoy a catered glamping experience, Hipcamp can help you find a home base for your outdoor excursion.
 Enter your destination and travel dates, and Hipcamp presents available options Airbnb-style.
 You can filter the results by type of lodging (campsite, housing, or RV).

-Navigating in a new place can be daunting and time-consuming.
+Navigating a new and unfamiliar place can be daunting and time-consuming.
 Fortunately, apps like Google Maps take the guesswork out of navigation and wayfinding.
-Whether you’re traveling on foot, by car, or on a tour bus, you can use maps to identify your current location (assuming you have cell service), nearby attractions, and get real-time directions while traveling.
-There are even has interior maps for popular destinations like the Louvre.
+Whether traveling on foot, by car, or on a tour bus, you can use maps to identify your current location and nearby attractions and get real-time directions.
+There are even interior maps for popular destinations like the Louvre.

-If you’re an English-only speaker in a non-English speaking country, reading signs, menus, monuments, or other printed material in a local language you don’t understand can be frustrating.
+If you’re an English-only speaker in a non-English speaking country, reading signs, menus, monument displays, or other printed material in a local language you don’t understand can be frustrating.
 Not to mention talking with the locals.
 Google Translate utilizes your phone’s camera and translates signage, menus, and other printed material into English or the language of your choice.
-It can also use your phone’s microphone to translate a spoken conversation in real-time.
+It can also use your phone’s microphone to translate a spoken conversation with others in real-time.

 Hiking, walking, running, and cycling enthusiasts will enjoy using AllTrails.
 Using crowdsourced information, photos, curated maps, and route descriptions, AllTrails provides the outdoor enthusiast with tons of information about an excursion.
 Users will learn what to bring, challenges along the route, and scenic stops along the way.
 A pro version is available that includes offline maps and turn prompts, and the ability to stay in contact with friends and family.

-Similar to other communications apps and very popular internationally, WhatsApp allows you to use the internet for text, group chats, and voice calls with other WhatsApp users.
+Similar to other communications apps and very popular internationally, WhatsApp allows you to use the internet for texting, group chats, and voice and video calls with other WhatsApp users.
 Furthermore, WhatsApp uses secure, encrypted communications.
 WhatsApp is popular in non-US destinations for free wifi calling and messaging.